 Will the planet be inhabitable in a few decades?

 Will some Jihadi get his hands on a nuke and blow up Paris?

 Will there be enough water and resources to go around?
 Is the sky falling?

-Polls frequently show that people, while optimistic in general, are a little worried about the short and medium term.
+Polls frequently show that people, while optimistic in general, are worried about the short and medium-term state of the world.
 Globalization, a force that forces us together, has accelerated change in the world.
 People don’t really like change.
 It scares them.
-I’m still angry over the new Facebook.

 Travel changes everybody.
 No one ever looks at life the same way again after traveling.
 We all come back with a greater appreciation for life, and for people.
 That’s how travel can change the world.